sanderyt/frontend_test/README.md

 WisePops is on a mission to provide marketers with the best tool to create popups.

-In this exercise, we'll test your React skill by creating a simple WisePops clone.
+In this exercise, we'll test your React skills by creating a simple WisePops clone.

 The project is already setup in this repository so to start, fork it and when you are done invite @clmnt-wisepops to collaborate on it.